In today’s world, things have become fast-paced and convenient.

 We expect our items ordered on Amazon to be here in 2 days, our menu order to be served within minutes, and we grow impatient waiting for a text response to a message sent 2 minutes earlier.

 This type of lifestyle can increase productivity, but it also reduces our patience and can lead to selfishness if not kept in moderation.

-However, our dua is always answered, provided that it was made with sincerity, patience and faith.
+However, our dua is always answered, provided that it is made with sincerity, patience, and faith.

 The supplication of a slave continues to be granted as long as he does not supplicate for a sinful thing or for something that would cut off the ties of kinship and he does not grow impatient.

 It was said: “O Messenger of Allah!
 What does growing impatient mean?”
 He (PBUH) said,

 “It is one’s saying: ‘I supplicated again and again but I do not think that my prayer will be answered.’
 Then he becomes frustrated (in such circumstances) and gives up supplication altogether.
 [Muslim]